verhas/jamal/README.md

 This way the evaluation of a macro is done in three steps:

 1. Evaluate the body of the macro unless the macro is built-in and starts with the character `@`.
-   When evaluating the macros in the body of the macro start a new scope and evaluate the macros following these three steps.
+   When evaluating the macros in the body of the macro starts a new scope and evaluate the macros following these three steps.
 2. Evaluate the macro itself.
 3. If the macro is user-defined then evaluate the output of the macro and if it contains